colbyswayze/Yelp-Review-ML-Model/README.md

 - Installation Instructions
   - Dowload YelpMLProject.py from this repository.
   - Open file in an IDE ex: Spyder, VS Code, etc..
+  - Install libraries for pandas matplotlib, seaborn, and scikit-learn
   - Visit https://www.yelp.com/dataset/download and dowload the .json file.

 - How to Use